blaybrigidi/mqtt-subscriber/MANUAL.md

 **Firebase writes are failing (`Firebase write error: ...`)**

 - Check your internet connection
-- Verify the Firebase database URL in `main.rs` is correct
+- Verify the `DATABASE_URL` in your `.env` is correct
 - Confirm the Firebase Realtime Database security rules allow writes to `/patient_data`

 ---

 **Predictions are not coming through (`Error sending request`)**

-The prediction model is not running or is not reachable on `http://localhost:8000/predict`.
+The prediction model is not running or is not reachable at the address set in `MODEL_URL`.
 Start the model service first, then restart this service.

 ---